-"Racist incidents were underreported, and racism often was denied as a problem; however, members of racial minorities, such as those of African descent, reported frequent cases of verbal insults and, in some cases, physical assaults on the streets of Buenos Aires."
+"Racist incidents were underreported, and racism often was denied as a problem; however, members of racial minorities, such as those of African descent, reported frequent cases of verbal insults and, in some cases, physical assaults on the streets of Buenos Aires.
+Accounts by those who have been subject to incidents of racial prejudice indicated that the problem was more common than reported.

-"Individuals of indigenous descent from the northern part of the country, as well as from Bolivia, Peru, and other Latin American countries, reportedly were subjected frequently to verbal insults because of their dark skin.
-Accounts by those who have been subject to incidents of racial prejudice indicated that this was a more common problem than was reported widely.
-There were several incidents of apparent racial discrimination against Afro-Americans, including two cases involving unprovoked beatings in public establishments by private security personnel.
 Members of minority groups reported avoiding buses and other crowded public facilities out of fear of being subjected to racial harassment."